 In this minisymposium, we provide a survey over diﬀerent applications of complex optimal control problems, for which it is too costly or even infeasible to solve the discretized model directly.
 For these problems, diﬀerent model order reduction approaches are presented and novel strategies and mathematical and numerical concepts are proposed.
 In particular, it is analyzed how they speed up the computation of a solution.

 Complexity reduction in optimal control combines diﬀerent disciplines: First, it requires deep understanding of mathematical areas like functional analysis, linear algebra and theory of simulation and control of diﬀerential equations.
 Second, numerical algorithms of reducing large-scale systems by model reduction methods are developed, investigated and tested numerically.
 Third, the developed methods are applied to a vast range of industrial applications.
-We follow the guiding principle mathematics drives application while being inspired by applications: the advancement of mathematical concepts makes computational issues implementable whereas real-world applications lead to interesting mathematical questions.
 In this sense, the aim of the minisymposium is to contribute and beneﬁt from the interdisciplinary nature of the GAMM sections in the topic of complexity reduction in optimal control.